-Mentoring in the Summer Research Fellowship Program is defined as supporting and assisting the student (mentee) in the completion of his/her summer project.
+Mentoring in the Medical Student Summer Research Program is defined as supporting and assisting the student (mentee) in the completion of his/her summer project.
 The mentor possesses the expertise that will facilitate the mentee’s academic and professional development through a one-on-one, committed relationship between the mentor and mentee.

 - serves both as a teacher and as a supervisor.
 The mentor provides instruction, helps establish short-term goals and timelines for the mentee, critiques and edits written work of the mentee, reviews and tracks the mentee’s progress, provides feedback, and challenges the mentee.